neurosys/udemy-docker-course/docs/docker-compose.md

     ALL the containers specified in docker-compose.yml will have network access to each other implicitly

+#### volumes:
+    A list of paths that can have two forms
+    - <host path>:<guest path>
+    - <guest path>
+    First one mean that the host path should be mounted on the guest path Second one is used to specify a path where the guest path should be left untouched If the first command is similar to linux mount command, the second would be as if inside the folder that has been mounted we will still be able to see the guest path

+#### command: ["<my cmd>"]
+    A section that can override the default command the Dockerfile is specifying.
+    OBS: each parameter is set in double quotes separated by comma
+    Example:
+        ["grep", "-Rn", "--include=*.java", "TODO", "."]

 #### restart:
-    Defines a policy regarind the conditions in which a container should be restarted
+    Defines a policy regarding the conditions in which a container should be restarted
-    OBS: notice that the "no" policie has double quotes around, to distinguish from no which in yml markup means false
+    OBS: notice that the "no" policy has double quotes around, to distinguish from no which in yml markup means false

 +----------------+------------------------------------------------------------+